massenz/k8s-web/README.md

 See files in the [`configs/stateful`](configs/stateful) folder.

+    $ kubectl apply -f configs/stateful/test-cluster.yaml

 The `cx-svc` service is headless, so it can't be used to connect to the Pods (this is by design; each pod is an individual node, and they are not -necessarily- supposed to be load-balanced); to test use instead the `cqlsh` deployed in each node:

     $ kubectl exec -ti cassandra-0 cqlsh

-Once we deploy a regular Service:

-    $ kubectl apply -f configs/stateless/test-cluster.yaml

-we can run a "client" Pod and use it to connect to our Cassandra test cluster:
+or we can run a "client" Pod and use it to connect to our Cassandra test cluster:

     kc run cqlsh --image=cassandra:3.10 \
         --generator=run-pod/v1 --command -- sleep infinity